'Clean shift' as euro share trading exits London for EU

 In a last minute intervention on Dec.
 24 before markets shut until Monday, the FCA said it would allow UK market participants to trade swaps on EU venues until the end of March to avoid disruption in markets.

 Traders said that on Dec.
-24 the spread between the 10-year interest rate swap on Deutsche Boerse’s Eurex in Frankfurt and LSE’s LCH swaps clearing unit in London ballooned by 35 basis points.
+24 the spread between the 10-year interest rate swap on Deutsche Boerse’s Eurex in Frankfurt and LSE’s LCH swaps clearing unit in London widened.

-This signified that it was more expensive to use Eurex Clearing than LCH as customers clambered to move business from London to Frankfurt before markets closed on Dec.
-31.

 Christoph Rieger, head of rates and credit research at Commerzbank in Frankfurt, said there was no big disruption in initial trading on Monday.